BolotZhusupekov07/sorting_algorithms_visualized/README.md

 # Description
-The program visualizes the most common sorting algorithms using `matplotlib`'s `FuncAnimation`class.
+The program visualizes the most common eight sorting algorithms using `matplotlib`'s `FuncAnimation`class.
+What are sorting algorithms,they are used to rearrange a given array or list elements according to a comparison operator on the elements.
+The comparison operator is used to decide the new order of element in the respective data structure.
 Furthermore for User Interface purposes I used `tkinter` module, and another addition module `random`.
+Here you can find out more about [sorting algorithms]{https://www.geeksforgeeks.org/sorting-algorithms/), and here for more inside to [FuncAnimation]{https://matplotlib.org/3.3.3/api/_as_gen/matplotlib.animation.FuncAnimation.html}.